christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 The config file consists of key-value pairs, organized in groups for different materials, equation of state, etc. Groups are blocks enclosed in `{...}`.

+The group *global* contains settings affecting all materials.
+Settings for individual materials are organized in the list *materials*.

 The basic file structure, containing *n* different materials, looks like:

+        global = {
+            ...
+        }

         materials =
         (